nmaguiar/openaf-docs/docs/reference/ow_format.md

 __ow.format.withMD(aString, defaultAnsi) : String__

 ````
 Use aString with simple markdown and convert it to ANSI.
 Optionally you can add a defaultAnsi string to return back  after applying the ansi styles for markdown (use ansiColor function to provide the defaultAnsi).
-Currently supports only: bold, italic.
+Currently supports only: bold, italic, tables, simple code blocks, line rule, bullets, numbered lines, links and blocks.
 ````
 ### ow.format.withSideLine